Summit to Shore Travel Group

 Frequently Asked Questions

-• Melissa’s estimated barometric pressure dropped to 892 mb
+• Melissa’s estimated barometric pressure dropped to 892 mb the day it made landfall

 • Wind gusts were estimated by Noah at 220-247mph with max sustained winds of 185mph.
-In comparison, an EF5 tornado has 200+ mph winds.
+(In comparison, an EF5 tornado has 200+ mph winds.)

 Not at this time.
 No publicly confirmed major structural damage to Sangster (Montego Bay), Norman Manley (Kingston) or Ian Fleming (Ocho Rios) have been reported yet.
 Once the storm passes completely, all three will undergo assessment for damages.